The Difference Between IPv4 vs IPv6:

 Following are some of the key points for which we need a new IP version:

-- The address space provided by IPv4 is limited to 4.3 billion users, which are exhausted due to an increase in the use of the Internet these days.
+- The address space provided by IPv4 is limited to 4.3 billion users, which is exhausted due to an increase in the use of the Internet these days.

-- IPv4 doesn’t provision a secure mode of transmission.
+- IPv4 doesn’t provide a secure mode of transmission.

 - IPv4 doesn’t support auto-configuration features.